synergyofexperts/synergy_of_experts/README.md

-# the Implementation of Decentralized Federated Learning under Selective Partial Sharing
+# the Implementation of Synergy-of-Experts: Collaborate to Improve Adversarial Robustness

 ## the environment
 The needed environment is in requirenments.txt